iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: iBEAMS Unified Game-Theoretic Framework

 Building on the coupled decision space and constraints in Section~\ref{problemform}, the proposed iBEAMS architecture is modeled as a three-layer hierarchical game-theoretic control framework.
-In each scheduling slot $t$, the IBS acts as a \emph{Stackelberg leader} (Algorithm~\ref{Algorithm_1}), HNs play a \emph{GNE} game as strategic followers (Algorithm~\ref{Algorithm_2}), and a \emph{Bayesian sensing and refinement layer} updates the AoA belief over potential eavesdroppers and adjusts cooperative jamming coalitions (Algorithm~\ref{algorithm_3}).
-The standard game theoretical approach for wireless networks and PLS have taken from ~\cite{9535143,10608156, 7903731}, where each game theoretical framework has been implemented separately.
-This three-layer structure directly implements the tri-coupled design objectives of \emph{secrecy}, \emph{sensing}, and \emph{energy efficiency} through addressing the power-simplex, secrecy-outage, sensing-entropy, and CSI-uncertainty constraints that has been mentioned in Section~\ref{problemform}.
+In each scheduling slot $t$, the IBS acts as a \emph{Stackelberg-Bayesian leader} (Algorithm~\ref{Algorithm_1}), HNs play a \emph{GNE} game as strategic followers (Algorithm~\ref{Algorithm_2}), and a \emph{Bayesian sensing and refinement layer} updates the AoA belief over potential eavesdroppers and adjusts cooperative jamming coalitions (Algorithm~\ref{algorithm_3}).
+The game-theoretic principles adopted in this work are inspired by prior contributions in wireless networks and PLS~\cite{9535143,10608156,7903731}.
+Nevertheless, the central idea and overall framework proposed here are original, as they integrate and extend these concepts into a unified formulation rather than treating each game-theoretic model independently.
+This three-layer structure directly implements the three-coupled design objectives of \emph{secrecy}, \emph{sensing}, and \emph{energy efficiency} by addressing the power-simplex, secrecy-outage, sensing-entropy, and CSI-uncertainty constraints mentioned in Section~\ref{problemform}.
+Fig.~\ref{iBEAMS_unified framework} summarizes the concept of iBEAMS and the key components of the proposed intelligent framework.